takitakir/telegram-member-adder-scrapper/README.md

 ## Disclaimer

 Use this tool responsibly.
-The developers are not responsible for:
+We are not responsible for:

 Account bans due to aggressive API use